securityfirst/secfirst.org/content/about.md

 				</div>
 				<div class="col-10">
 					<h2>Transparency</h2>
 					<p>We publish our source code and content for anyone to check.
-Please compile it, review it, test it, break it, hack it, and tell us what you think.
+Please compile it, review it, test it, break it, hack it, and tell us what you think <a href="https://github.com/securityfirst/Umbrella_android">here</a>.
 If you find a security critical issue, check out our <a href="https://secfirst.org/legal.html">responsible disclosure policy.</a></p>
 				</div>
 			</div>
 			<div class="row spacer-top30">